isc-projects/isc-dnssec-guide/src/signing.rst

        file "db/example.com.signed.db";
    };

-After issuing a ``rndc reconfig`` command, BIND will be serving a signed zone.
-The file ``dsset-example.com`` (created by ``dnssec-signzone`` when it signed the ``example.com`` zone) contains the DS record for the zones KSK.
-You will need to pass that to the administrator of the parent zone for them to place it in the zone.
+Once the ``rndc reconfig`` command is issued, BIND serves a signed zone.
+The file ``dsset-example.com`` (created by ``dnssec-signzone`` when it signed the ``example.com`` zone) contains the DS record for the zone's KSK.
+You will need to pass that to the administrator of the parent zone, to be placed in the zone.

-You will need to re-sign periodically as well as every time the zone data changes.
+Since this is a manual process, you will need to re-sign periodically, as well as every time the zone data changes.
 You will also need to manually roll the keys by adding and removing DNSKEY records (and interacting with the parent) at the appropriate times.

 ..
 [1]
-   We could also modify the dates using an editor.
-But that is likely to be more error-prone than using ``dnssec-settime``.
+   The dates can also be modified using an editor, but that is likely to be more error-prone than using ``dnssec-settime``.

 ..
 [2]
-   Only one key file - for either a KSK or ZSK - is needed to signal the presence of the zone. ``dnssec-keygen`` will create files of both types as needed.
+   Only one key file - for either a KSK or ZSK - is needed to signal the presence of the zone. ``dnssec-keygen`` creates files of both types as needed.